fbpx

 Day 1Depart Home for Spain

-Day 2Arrive in Madrid - Walking tour - Cathedral - Plaza Mayor - Royal Church of Saint James
+Day 2Arrive in Madrid - Walking tour - Cathedral of Saint Mary, the Royal of the Almudena - Plaza Mayor - Royal Church of Saint James

-galicia map of spain camino pilgrimageAfter breakfast at our hotel, we board our motor coach and head into the center of Madrid.
+galicia map of spain camino pilgrimageorgan benedictine royal monastery spain pilgrimageAfter breakfast at our hotel, we board our motor coach and head into the center of Madrid.
 We will enjoy a panoramic tour of Madrid before we journey to Sarria.
 We will celebrate mass in Madrid.
 En route to Sarria, we pass the famous Benedictine Abbey of Samos, also known as the Royal Monastery of Saint Julian, founded in the sixth century.
 It is a sight to behold and a famous stop on the Camino.
 It is a national monument and is the oldest inhabited monastery in Spain.
 Dinner and overnight at our hotel in Sarria.

 Day 4Sarria - Church of Santa Marina - Morgade